Ditectrev/Google-Cloud-Platform-GCP-Associate-Cloud-Engineer-Practice-Tests-Exams-Questions-Answers/README.md

 ### You have a Compute Engine instance hosting an application used between 9 AM and 6 PM on weekdays.
 You want to back up this instance daily for disaster recovery purposes.
 You want to keep the backups for 30 days.
 You want the Google-recommended solution with the least management overhead and the least number of services.
 What should you do?

 - [ ] 1.
-Update your instances`metadata to add the following value: snapshot"schedule: 0 1 * * * 2.
-Update your instances` metadata to add the following value: snapshot"retention: 30.
+Update your instances'metadata to add the following value: snapshot"schedule: 0 1 * * * 2.
+Update your instances' metadata to add the following value: snapshot"retention: 30.
 - [x] 1.
-In the Cloud Console, go to the Compute Engine Disks page and select your instance`s disk.
+In the Cloud Console, go to the Compute Engine Disks page and select your instance's disk.
 2. In the Snapshot Schedule section, select Create Schedule and configure the following parameters: - Schedule frequency: Daily - Start time: 1:00 AM " 2:00 AM - Autodelete snapshots after: 30 days.
 - [ ] 1.
-Create a Cloud Function that creates a snapshot of your instance`s disk.
+Create a Cloud Function that creates a snapshot of your instance's disk.
 2. Create a Cloud Function that deletes snapshots that are older than 30 days.
 3. Use Cloud Scheduler to trigger both Cloud Functions daily at 1:00 AM.
 - [ ] 1.
 Create a bash script in the instance that copies the content of the disk to Cloud Storage.
 2. Create a bash script in the instance that deletes data older than 30 days in the backup Cloud Storage bucket.
-3. Configure the instance`s crontab to execute these scripts daily at 1:00 AM.
+3. Configure the instance's crontab to execute these scripts daily at 1:00 AM.

 **[⬆ Back to Top](#table-of-contents)**